Gabriel2409/obsidian_notes/Leader Based replication.md

 - One of the replicas is designated as the leader (= master / primary).
 When clients write to the the db, they MUST send their requests to the leader who writes to its local storage
 - The other replicas are followers (= read replicas/ slaves/ secondaries / hot standby).
 When the leader writes to its local storage, it also sends the data changes to all of the followers as part of a **replication log** (or **change stream**).
 Each follower then applies the writes in the same order as what is written on the log
-- Then when a client want to read data, it can query any of the followers
+- Then when a client wants to read data, it can query any of the followers

 In summary from the client point of views, followers are read only and only the leader accepts writes.